volcano-sh/website/content/en/docs/podgroup.md

 "minResources" is just for it.
 ## Note
 #### Creation Automatically
-If no PodGroup specified when creating a volcano job is created, volcano will create a PodGroup with the same name for volcano job.
+If no PodGroup specified when creating a Volcano job is created, Volcano will create a PodGroup with the same name for Volcano job.